-The Graduate Office will need copies of passport ID and visa pages, I-94 and I-20.
+The Office of Global Education will need copies of passport ID and visa pages, I-94 and I-20.
 Transfer students should supply photocopies of these documents with application along with a "Transfer Eligibility Form for F-1 Students."

 Upon arrival at Mississippi College, the applicant must be tested for tuberculosis and immunized against measles/mumps/rubella (MMR) before registration and moving into residence halls.